-This is my story:
+This is my working mom guilt story

 When Jack was born my employer was very understanding so I went down from 40hrs to 32hrs a week.
 The Director was completely understanding and was amazing through it all.
 She gave me the most precious time to bond with my kids that I could never repay.

 I would work when he slept and weekends to keep him out of daycare as well as to keep us afloat.
-By the time he was almost eight months old he was so mobile it was time to give him more.
+By the time he was almost eight months old he was so mobile, it was time to give him more.
 I broke down and enrolled him into daycare 2-days a week.
 At the time we also knew I was pregnant with Luke and I was sick all the time.

 I cried on and off for weeks as I felt like I was giving someone else my son to raise.
 I called daycare daily and sometimes several times daily to check on him.
 In time I saw a lot of positive things, so I came to realize that I had chosen the best place to put him and he was safe.
 The staff truly cared about every single child within the facility and out.

 When Luke was born, I stayed out of work for 2-months and kept both boys home.
 When I started to go back to work, I decided since Jack really loved going to daycare to increase him to 3-days a week.
 I kept Luke home with me until he was 6-months old.

 When Luke started daycare, they were both their 3-days a week until things had changed.
 One day I got an email from my Director that my schedule could no longer be accommodated and that I would have to work a set schedule.
 I was completely crushed as that meant more of an 8 am to 5 pm schedule.